Zori: Hanao

-The hanao are the straps holding the sole to the foot; the part that should fit loosely between the toes is the maetsubo (前壺), and the side-straps are the yoko-o (横緒).
+The hanao are the straps holding the sole to the foot; the part that should fit loosely between the toes is the (前壺, maetsubo), and the side-straps are the yoko-o (横緒).
 Hanao, like zori soles, are traditionally symmetrical, with no difference between left and right, though some designs diverge from this.

 The hanao of informal zori can be made of a velour-like material, as is often the case for igusa zori.
 The hanao of more formal colored vinyl zori are either vinyl or fabric straps.
 The fabric is often either the fabric used for the shoe, or chirimen (a type of Japanese crepe, of silk or rayon), or cotton, often with a different, softer fabric underneath.
 Men's zori may also feature leather or leather imitation hanao.

 Traditionally, hanao are adjusted to the wearer, being tied through three holes by strings attached to the straps.
 Hanao can wear and stretch easily; in such instances, the hanao can be adjusted or replaced through small flaps in the soles, which conceal the knots that hold them in place.
 In other instances, however, the hanao can be entirely inaccessible, requiring the glued sole to be split open, or entire shoe to be replaced.